 Other UX signals are used by Google, which includes…

 This is an obscure concept.
 You need more than luck to succeed in the affiliate business.
 In fact, all of this is considered by Google when indexing, and Google cares about the readability of your site’s content.
+But before starting, if you don’t know that much in detail about the importance of content in SEO, read here.

 - Write your content to human readers, not search engines.
 For text readers, texts that are full of keywords are not attractive.
 Top SEO experts use the right amount of keywords in the text, not too much.
+You can always hire a content writer and get some professional help!

 - It is very important to follow the text formatting.
 Always remember that white space is a favorite of readers of websites, especially those who read texts on their mobile phones.
 Use numbered signs and lists in your website text.